kshaffer/muscog/syllabus.md

 - Bob Snyder, [*Music and Memory: An Introduction*](https://openlibrary.org/works/OL2782993W/Music_and_Memory).
 - David Huron, [*Sweet Anticipation: Music and the Psychology of Expectation*](https://openlibrary.org/works/OL5851060W/Sweet_Anticipation).
 - [*Open Music Theory*](http://www.openmusictheory.com) (free web access).
-- A web-enabled device that is capable of reading online text, accessing the course website, recording video, and participating in group video chats.
+- A web-enabled device that is capable of reading online text, accessing the course website, and participating in group video chats.
 - Membership in the class [Slack community](https://muscog16.slack.com) (free & private).
 - An account to [Spotify](http://www.spotify.com) (a free account is fine).